-The Fund expects to maintain a minimum of 90% of its NAV in companies which meet the above criteria and which are assessed to be Sustainable Investments.
+The Fund will invest a minimum of 90% of its net assets in companies which meet the above criteria and which are assessed to be Sustainable Investments.
 Sustainable Investments may contribute to either environmental or social objectives.
-Although the proportion of Sustainable Investments with environmental or social objectives may vary over time, the Investment Manager seeks to maintain at least 10% in Sustainable Investments with an environmental objective and at least 20% in Sustainable Investments with a social objective.
+Although the proportion of Sustainable Investments with environmental or social objectives may vary over time, the Investment Manager will maintain at least 10% in Sustainable Investments with an environmental objective and at least 20% in Sustainable Investments with a social objective.